MarcoConsiglio/laravel-swiss-ephemeris/README.md

 $moon_periods = $synodic_rhythm->getPeriods();
 ```
 ### MoonPeriod
-A MoonPeriod object cant tell you when the period start, stop and if it is waning or waxing.
+A `MoonPeriod` object can tell you when the period start, stop and if it is waning or waxing.
 ```php
 foreach($moon_periods as $period) {
     $type = "unknown";